 In 2018, Bruin Harmony reclaimed it's Spring Sing glory winning the a cappella category with a heart-wrenching rendition of Radiohead's "Creep."
 It was an unforgettable night of memories as the boys sang their hearts and souls to all ten thousand patrons of Pauley Pavilion that night leaving the stage to a standing ovation from the crowds and all the judges.
 It was a great night.

-Today, Bruin Harmony is still a young group, but it's become one of the premier a cappella groups on the West Coast.
-Bruin Harmony continues to work hard, sing well, and have fun doing it.
+Today, Bruin Harmony's been around for nearly 13 years, but they're just getting started!
+Having become one of the premier a cappella groups on the West Coast, Bruin Harmony continues to work hard, sing well, and have fun doing it.
 Given how much they've accomplished so far, look forward to seeing more exciting things from these talented boys in the future.

 "Bruin Harmony is a lightning rod of galvanized a cappella steel, ready to shatter your eardrums with dude on dude on male on man on dude on man on beau on bro on dude on guy on sheep on guy a cappella goodness.
 11/10.
 Would recommend."